🤖 Fixing Common Issues with Your WhatsApp Chatbot

 How to Fix It?

-Once approved, you can turn the switch to Live mode, ensuring your chatbot is fully operational.
+Once approved, you can turn the switch to Live mode.
+This way, your chatbot will be fully operational.

 System User Token Lacking Permissions

-The System User Token does not have the necessary permissions.
-This could be due to:
+If the System User Token you pasted on SocialPoster when connecting your account is outdated or does not have the necessary permissions, the connection won’t work.
+This happen be due to:

 1. The token itself being improperly configured.